Nivalyx/osu-wiki/wiki/Tournaments/OIT/2022/en.md

 2. In the lobby, all players will have to consecutively play all of the nine Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join in (or register for) more than one Qualifier lobby.
 5. Based on their performance in the Qualifier, players will be ranked based on their Z-Sum value (which is the total of all individual Z-Scores in each of the ten Qualifier beatmaps).
-A brief explanation about the concept of Z-Sum and Z-Scores can be found [here](http://www.statisticshowto.com/probability-and-statistics/z-score/).
+A brief explanation on the concept of Z-Sum and Z-Scores can be found [here](http://www.statisticshowto.com/probability-and-statistics/z-score/).
 6. 32 players with the **highest Z-Sum value** will advance to the knock-out stages.
    - If there are two (or more) players who share the same Z-Sum value, the player that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
 6. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.